 The product is gradually formed based on learnings and findings, allowing for incremental progress while avoiding spending a fortune on something that may prove useless.

 Agile development thrives on iterative cycles and continuous improvement, making the Minimum Viable Product (MVP) ideal for this methodology.
-By focusing on rapid feedback and incremental progress, the mvp in agile approach offers several key benefits that align with agile methodology
+By focusing on rapid feedback and incremental progress, the mvp in the agile approach offers several key benefits that align with the agile methodology

 1. Reduced Risk: First, reduced risk is achieved by prioritizing core features, allowing businesses to minimize initial time and resource investment.
 This helps validate product ideas early, ensuring they meet market needs before full-scale development, reducing the risk of investing in features that may not resonate with users.